joeltg/joeltg.github.io/_posts/2016-08-25-oracles-and-bicycles.markdown

 -------

-> "What a computer is to me is it’s the most remarkable tool that we’ve ever come up with, and it’s the equivalent of a bicycle for our minds." <br> - Steve Jobs

 So here's the common thread: there's a very qualitative distinction between "oracles" and "bicycles".
 Oracles are very Q&A, very I/O, very call-and-response.
 Bicycles are very direct, very fluid, very analog.
 Bicycles expand the range of what a human can do; oracles do something that a human tells them to do.